Skip to main content

 Droit de préemption

-Right granted to certain entities (city, tenant) to buy a property first.
-The notary checks if it applies.
+Right granted to certain parties (the local authority, the tenant) to buy a property ahead of others.
+The notary checks whether it applies.

 F